-ICLC’s Homeless Veterans Project helps veterans obtain disability benefits from the Department of Veterans Affairs.
-Information about ICLC’s Homeless Veterans Project can be found here.
+The Homeless Veterans Project helps veterans obtain disability benefits from the Department of Veterans Affairs.

-ICLC provides assistance with a wide array of benefits to clients who are HIV positive or living with AIDS.
-More information about ICLC’s HIV/AIDS work can be found here.
+The HIV/AIDS Legal Project provides assistance with a wide array of benefits to clients who are living with HIV or AIDS.

 The Lawyers Preventing and Ending Homelessness team assists clients who are homeless or at risk of homelessness with gaining access to public benefits.